-Kyoto Probe-1 or KP-1 distinguishes between undifferentiated iPS/ES cells and differentiated cells, so may be used for monitoring pluripotency during hESC or iPSC maintenance.
-Kyoto Probe 1 distinguishes between SSEA-4-positive hESCs and human early hematopoietic cells expressing CD45, CD235, CD41a, or CD43 in flow cytometry experiments, making it a valuable tool for studying early hematopoiesis.
+Kyoto Probe-1 distinguishes between undifferentiated iPS/ES cells and differentiated cells, so may be used for monitoring pluripotency during hESC or iPSC maintenance.
+Selectivity of labeling is due to ATP-binding cassette transporters ABCB1 and ABCG2 - these mediate efflux of Kyoto Probe-1 and are expressed in differentiated cells, but are repressed in hiPSC and hESC.
+Kyoto Probe-1 distinguishes between SSEA-4-positive hESCs and human early hematopoietic cells expressing CD45, CD235, CD41a, or CD43 in flow cytometry experiments, making it a valuable tool for studying early hematopoiesis.
 The product also distinguishes between hiPSCs and hiPSC-derived cardiomyocytes.
-Note that Kyoto Probe 1 does not differentiate between hiPSCs and differentiated human neuronal stem cells.
+Note that Kyoto Probe-1 does not differentiate between hiPSCs and differentiated human neuronal stem cells.

 Excitation maximum = 515 nm; emission maximum = 529 nm; Quantum yield = 0.45